B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Age-Band Growth: 59% of 12-34s & 55% of 35-54s Tune In Monthly

 Podcasting spans generations, but its fastest growth is in younger professionals.
-In 2024, 59% of people aged 12–34 and 55% of those aged 35–54 in the U.S. listened to podcasts monthly.
+In 2025, 66% of people aged 12–34 and 61% of those aged 35–54 in the U.S. said they watched or listened to podcasts monthly.

 Monthly podcast listening data according to age range